Top 5 VMware Backup Solutions to Protect Your VMs for Free

 Select Export option

-When it’s done, you can click Download button on toolbar to find where these files are stored.
+When it’s done, you can click the Download button on the toolbar to find where these files are stored.

-VM cloning is the process of creating an exact copy of a virtual machine, including the virtual hardware and guest operating system.
-There are 2 kinds of clone - a full clone takes longer time, while a linked clone takes shorter, but the cloned VM may be unusable if the parent VM fails.
+VM cloning is a process of creating an exact copy of a virtual machine, including the virtual hardware and guest operating system.
+There are 2 kinds of clones - a full clone takes longer time, while a linked clone takes shorter, but the cloned VM may be unusable if the parent VM fails.

-Cloning may be different from other backup solutions for VMware whose main focus is on data protection, but it's a convenient way to migrate virtual machines, or create multiple same VMs.
+VM cloning may be different from other VMware backup solutions whose main focus is on data protection, but it's a convenient way to migrate virtual machines or create multiple identical VMs.

 How to clone VMware ESXi VM using vCenter:

-1. Access vCenter Client, right-click on the VM name and select Clone > Clone to Virtual Machine.
+Step 1.
+Access vCenter Client, right-click on the VM name, and select Clone > Clone to Virtual Machine.

 Except for this option, you can also select Clone to Template… or Clone to Template in Library.